-Beginning in 2018, the FMI Summer Science Program will be offered at no cost to attending students.
+The FMI Summer Science Program is now offered at no cost to attending students.
 As always, admission into the program will be based on merit, which is determined based on submitted application, transcript, essay, and recommendation letter.
 Students accepted to the program who qualify for financial aid will be provided a travel scholarship to aid in their attendance of the program.
 Scholarships are primarily based on family financial need; therefore we require income/tax filing information as part of the application package in order to determine scholarship eligibility.

 - Currently enrolled in high school